 If you’re using fresh string beans, prep them by cutting off the stem end; wash and dry thoroughly.
 In a 9″ saute pan, heat the olive oil and then add the onion and garlic.
 Saute several minutes until onion starts to soften then add the string beans.
 Cover and cook 10-12 minutes over medium heat, stirring several times.
 If your family likes “crunchy” string beans like my grandson, you can uncover when the beans are tender, increase the heat to high and saute them for a few minutes, leaving them alone, to brown.

 My mother loved braised cabbage; this was her go-to winter vegetable when she was tired of peas, carrots, green beans or corn.
 She always used red cabbage but any cabbage will work.
 The onion adds a little tang and the bacon a smoky flavor.
 I add pear; my mother always used apple.
 Either will add some sweetness to the dish and, when combined with the fat from the olive oil and bacon, give it a full-bodied richness.
 Prepare the onion, bacon, and cabbage ahead of time and this takes around 15 minutes to cook.
+And it can be a vegan dish if you leave out the bacon.
 Makes 4 servings using a 3-4 inch cabbage.

 In a large saute pan, add: